 Supervision is at CBZ Bank Board level through the Bank Board ALCO Committee which covers ALCO processes by way of strategic policy and benchmarking reviews and approval.
 The committee meets on a quartely basis.
 Furthermore, the Bank Management ALCO which meets on a monthly basis, reviews performance against set benchmarks embedded under acceptable currencies, currency positions as well as stop loss limits.
-Derivative contracts with characteristics and values derived from underlying financial instruments, exchange rates which relate to futures, forwards, swaps and options can be warded to mitigate suppose right. used to mitigate exchange risk.
+Derivative contracts with characteristics and values derived from underlying financial instruments, exchange rates which relate to futures, forwards, swaps and options can be warded to without a supervision of the contract of t used to mitigate exchange risk.